AMENDMENTIn July 2021, this chapter was updated throughout.

 11. Monitoring and Review of Direct Payments

-The local authority must monitor and review the use of Direct Payments by the recipient at least once within the first three months of Direct Payments being made, and when conducting a review or a re-assessment of an Education, Health and Care Plan.
-In addition, a recipient may make a request for the local authority to review the making and use of Direct Payments and the local authority must then consider whether to carry out a review.
+The local authority must monitor and review the use of Direct Payments by the recipient at least once within the first 3 months of Direct Payments being made, and when conducting a review or a re-assessment of an Education, Health and Care Plan.
+In addition, a recipient may make a request for the local authority to review the making and use of Direct Payments and the local authority must then consider whether to carry out a review (see also Section 7, Hospital Stays).

 When carrying out a review, the local authority must consider whether: